personalrobotics/aikido/STYLE.md

 } // namespace aikido
 ```

+### Smart Pointers

+> This guidelines is based on [this article](https://herbsutter.com/2013/06/05/gotw-91-solution-smart-pointer-parameters/).
+Consider looking at the article for the details.

+* Use a by-value `std::shared_ptr` as a parameter if the function surely takes the shared ownership.
+* Use a `const std::shared_ptr&` as a parameter only if you're not sure whether or not you'll take a copy and share ownership.
+* Use a non-const `std::shared_ptr&` parameter only to modify the `std::shared_ptr`.
+* Otherwise use `Object*` instead, or `Object&` if not nullable

 ### Autoformatting using ClangFormat

 You can automatically format the entire Aikido code using [ClangFormat](https://clang.llvm.org/docs/ClangFormat.html) through CMake.
 Make sure `clang-format 3.8` is installed.